 Groundwater is not considered as a "water body" within the context of NPI reporting.
-Groundwater is included as an emission to land.
+A discharge to groundwater is included as an emission to land.

-Significant emissions to water within the zinc concentrating, smelting and refining industry, including the ancillary activities and associated facilities, will be related to:
+Significant emissions to water within the lead concentrating, smelting and refining industry, including the ancillary activities and associated facilities, will be related to: